The Life Story of Dr. Bernice Catherine Harper

 Bernice Ola Catherine Wright (Harper) was born in Covington, VA.
 She grew up in a family of 12 in a segregated society, and there was no room for complaints or self-pity; Harper learned at an early age to control what she calls her “TNT” (tears and temper).
 “I had a terrible temper.
 How else would I survive in a family of 12?!”
 From a young age, Harper learned to carry herself with dignity and stood up for what she believed in.
 She came to the conclusion early in life that the integrity of an individual is irrelevant to the color of their skin.
 Harper learned to see beyond outward appearances and to love each person for whom they truly are — a conviction she cultivated in all aspects of her life.
 While her brothers and sisters hoped to one day live and work in New York or Washington DC, Harper set her heart on becoming a missionary to Africa.
 She was just eight years old at the time, and she had no idea where Africa was located.
 Her neighbors called her “the little missionary” because she would frequently walk children to Sunday school, take care of the sick and help others with their daily needs.
 Little did she know that her passion for helping others would propel her to a life of service that would indeed one day take root in Africa.

 Caring for others was always central for Harper, yet she also recognized her own self-worth.
 She quit her first job, cleaning rooms and mopping kitchens, at the age of 10.
 “I worked hard and she paid me 10 cents.
-I told my mother I’m not going to work for her anymore – I worked all day and she only gave me a dime and I’m worth more than that.”
+I told my mother I’m not going to work for her anymore – I worked all day and she only gave me a dime, and I’m worth more than that.”

 Dr. Harper at a Capital Caring Annual Meeting